 Using the correct use of conscience/conscious, fill in the sentences:

 - He had a guilty . . . about his desires.

 - Tad became . . . . of people talking in the hall.

 So, how did you fair?

-ALWAYS make it a habit to edit your work to avoid committing the HOMOPHONES mistakes.
+ALWAYS make it a habit to edit your work to avoid committing the above mistakes.